-In an effort to help educate, inform and encourage drivers about the importance of driving safely and planning out trips and rest stops, Caravan Industry Association of Australia and the National Heavy Vehicle Regulator have come together to launch the Coexist campaign.
+This campaign came about in an effort to help educate, inform and encourage drivers about the importance of driving safely and planning out trips and rest stops.
+The Caravan Industry Association of Australia and the National Heavy Vehicle Regulator have come together to launch the Co-Exist Campaign.

 In plain terms Co Exist is an education and awareness campaign to help road and rest stop users exist together on our roads.